naufiero/abaco/docs/developer_docs.md

 these stores represent an independent collection of data (though there are relations) and thus can be stored in different databases.

-We currently use both Redis and MongoDB fi=or different stores.
+We currently use both Redis and MongoDB for different stores.
 We use Redis for current application state (e.g. actors_store and workers_store) where transaction semantics are needed and the size of the dataset will be relatively small.
 We use Mongo for the permissions, accounting and logging data (permissions_store, executions_store and logs_store).
 Naturally, the log data (actual raw logs from the container executions) presents a